healthrobotsworkshop/RSS-workshop2025/_schedule/talk_00_opening.md

 sequence_id: 0

 # Speaker name
-speaker: Organizers
+speaker:

 # Title of the event
-title: Opening remarks
+title: Welcome and Introductions

 # Time of the event
-time: 0900 - 0915
+time: 0900am - 0915am
 ---